aspose-omr/Aspose.OMR-Documentation/net/developer-reference/recognition/_index.md

 To recognize a filled questionnaire, answer sheet, ballot, or other OMR form, digitize it in one of the [supported formats](/omr/net/supported-file-formats/).
 For best results, we recommend using a scanner (a basic office scanner or multifunction copier will suffice).
 If you do not have a scanner, you can simply take a picture of the form with any modern smartphone and upload the photo to your computer.

 {{% alert color="primary" %}}
-Make sure that all 5 [positioning markers](/omr/net/omr-form-structure/) are present on the image.
+Make sure that all 5 [reference point markers](/omr/net/omr-form-structure/) are present on the image.
 {{% /alert %}}

 ## Initializing the recognition engine